-I am an Associate in the Commercial and Technology team based in the London office, and regularly spend time in both our Cambridge and Oxford offices.
+I am a Managing Associate in the Commercial and Technology team based in the London office, and regularly spend time in both our Cambridge and Oxford offices.
 I focus on providing pragmatic and commercially tailored advice to your complex legal issues.
-Much of my time is spent concentrating on two practice areas: Life Sciences and Biotechnology and Significant IT Transactions primarily in the FinTech sector.
+Much of my time is spent concentrating on two practice areas: (i) Complex IT Transactions (FinTech focus); and (ii) Life Sciences and Biotechnology.

 I take a pragmatic approach to all matters and issues and strive to provide you with strategic advice which not only take into account what you want to achieve, but also my knowledge of the market and the developments which are specific to your company sector.

 I joined Taylor Vinters in 2016 after studying Geography and heading back to my home city, Cambridge, to complete my law conversion.
-Two years after joining I qualified into the Commercial and Technology team in London in September 2018 and have gradually focussed my practice areas into Life Sciences and Significant IT Transactions.
+Two years after joining I qualified into the Commercial and Technology team in London in September 2018 and now specialise in complex IT arrangements and biotechnology exploitation.

 I have a particular interest in assisting innovative companies and entrepreneurial teams looking to offer new and ground breaking products and services which go against the norm and utilise or create IP to solve real world problems.
 I have particular experience in the following: